codeclimate/codeclimate-rubocop/config/contents/style/method_def_parentheses.md

 This cop checks for parentheses around the arguments in method definitions.
 Both instance and class/singleton methods are checked.

+This cop does not consider endless methods, since parentheses are always required for them.

 ### Example: EnforcedStyle: require_parentheses (default)
     # The `require_parentheses` style requires method definitions
     # to always use parentheses